aryn-ai/sycamore/docs/source/querying_data/dedup.md

 # De-Duplicating Query Results

-As mentioned in [Remote Search Processors](remote_processors.md), the Sycamore near-duplicate detection (NDD) facility can be used to drop duplicates from query results.
-This is implemented as a remote search response processor called `dedup-response`.
-It's configured in `pipelines.yml` like so:
+The Sycamore near-duplicate detection (NDD) feature can be used to drop duplicates from query results.
+It is implemented as a [Remote Search Processor](remote_processors.md) called `dedup-response`, and you can add this to your hybrid search or RAG search pipelines.
+A prerequisite for NDD is to have previously ingested the documents using the `Sketcher` Sycamore transform.
+See documentation for [sketch](../data_ingestion_and_preparation/transforms/sketch.md) in `DocSet` for details.
+Sycamore's defeault data ingestion and search pipeliens have sketching and NDD enabled.

+NDD is configured in `pipelines.yml` with a several of preset values:

 ```yaml
 - dedup00: